 Where can I buy a weighted blanket?

-Weighted blankets have become extremely popular in the last few years, and for good reason.
+Weighted blankets for anxiety have become extremely popular in the last few years, and for good reason.
 These blankets are proven to reduce stress and encourage healthy sleeping habits and are great for people who suffer from anxiety, autism and insomnia.
 For many people nowadays, weighted blankets have become a routine part of stressrelief and healthy sleep havits, and for good reason, here are some benefits for adult that weighted blanket brings to.

 But they’re not just for treating medical conditions and improving mental health.
 Anybody can use a weighted blanket with a cozy washable cover, and they are a great addition to your nighttime routine.
-There have been scientific studies that prove that these blankets produce a better night’s sleep and help you fall asleep more quickly.
+There have been scientific studies that prove that sleep with pillow and these blankets produce a better night’s sleep and help you fall asleep more quickly.

-This is because the ‘deep touch pressure’ that is caused by the blanket encourages feelings of safety, relaxation, and comfort.
+This is because the ‘deep touch pressure’ that is caused by the heavy blanket encourages feelings of safety, relaxation, and comfort.
 They’re like swaddling blankets, but for adults, and they make you feel comforted and safe.
 Study also shows that weighted blanket for kids and blanket for adults use are safe, having no effect on vital signs like pulse and blood pressure.
 Blanket for kids helps to regulate body temperature and keep your kids from getting night sweats.
 Choosing a comfort weighted blanket with cozy duvet cover whether you're a sweaty sleeper or get chilli at night, this affordable option has you covered.

 Deep-pressure touch has been proven to stimulate the release of serotonin and dopamine, which are instrumental in making you feel more relaxed.
 Additionally, constant gentle pressure can stimulate the limbic system in the brain, which processes emotion and fear and make you feel much more relaxed and calm.

 If you have struggled with stress, or find it difficult to fall asleep ot hard to sleep all night, then a weighted blanket with a washable outer cover or we can say " deep touch pressure" may be the perfect solution for you.

 How weighted blankets work: benefits and limitations